-- B. Extended Leave NON CIVIL SERVICE The City may maintain, for one year, the employment of an individual with a Disability when the employee is unable to perform the essential functions of his or her position with or without Reasonable Accommodation due to the Disability and the employee has exhausted all eligible FMLA leave. - The one year period begins as of the date of the onset of the Disability which may coincide with the first date the employee was approved for FMLA. - 2.
+- B. Extended Leave NON CIVIL SERVICE The City may maintain, for one year, the employment of an individual with a Disability when the employee is unable to perform the essential functions of his or her position with or without Reasonable Accommodation due to the Disability and the employee has exhausted all eligible FMLA leave. - 1.
+The one year period begins as of the date of the onset of the Disability which may coincide with the first date the employee was approved for FMLA. - 2.
 If the date of the Disability does not coincide with the first occurrence of lost time, the one year period will begin as of the date of the onset of lost time. - 3.
 When an employee returns to work before the expiration of the one year period, and the same Disability subsequently recurs, the employee is not entitled to an additional one year period commencing from the date on which the Disability recurred.
 Rather, the one year period is reduced by any portion of the one year period which the employee previously exhausted due to the same Disability. - 4.
 Pay during this one year period will be determined by leave balances. - 5.
 During this one year period, employees are required to submit updated Attending Physician Statements (available on CNET) to Workforce Services monthly, or more frequently if determined by the City.
 Updated Attending Physician Statements are due on the last day of each month.
 They should be sent in a sealed envelope directly to Workforce Services. - 6.
-If at the expiration of the one year period, the employee is still not able to perform the essential functions of his or her job with or without Reasonable Accommodation, the employee may be terminated and paid the amount of the remaining leave balances not to exceed established payout limitations. - C. Extended Leave CIVIL SERVICE The City will maintain, for one year, the employment of an individual with a Disability when the employee is unable to perform the essential functions of his or her position with or without Reasonable Accommodation due to the Disability and has exhausted eligible FMLA leave, in accordance with Civil Service 143.073.
-In reference to light duty assignments, please refer to the Police Department's Administrative Directives on temporary, modified and/or light duty, or the Fire Departments Standard Operations procedures on modified/light duty assignments.
+If at the expiration of the one year period, the employee is still not able to perform the essential functions of his or her job with or without Reasonable Accommodation, the employee may be terminated and paid the amount of the remaining leave balances not to exceed established payout limitations. - C. Extended Leave CIVIL SERVICE The City will maintain, for one year, the employment of an individual with a Disability when the employee is unable to perform the essential functions of his or her position with or without Reasonable Accommodation due to the Disability and has exhausted eligible FMLA leave, in accordance with Civil Service 143.073 (d).